webplatform/docs-wpd/Projects/CompaTables/index.md

 == Upcoming features ==

+Note that the MediaWiki extension only support the new  ''format=table'' at the moment, the ''format=list'' has to be done.

 '''mdn-compat-importer''':
 * Scrape content from MDN, not complete; blocker [https://github.com/webplatform/mdn-compat-importer/issues/3 see issue #3]
 * Process and normalize data (living implementation)